Explore Our Garden Wildlife Blog

-Wren Birds, Food, Nesting & Facts
+Wren Birds UK: Food, Nesting Habits & Facts

 By Ark Wildlife

-What does a Wren look like?
+What does a wren look like?

-The Wren is easily recognised by its small, round, plump shape and its distinctive small tail which is almost continuously cocked up.
+The wren is easily recognised by its small, round, plump shape and its distinctive small chestnut-coloured tail which is almost continuously cocked up.
 Its brown colouration is paler on the under parts.
 It has dense dark bars on its wings, flanks and tail.
 The young are like the adults but have fewer bars.

-The Wren is lively and is constantly on the move.
+The wren is lively and is constantly on the move.
 It hunts for insects among leaves on the ground, in cracks in bark of trees.
 It sometimes flies for a short distance in pursuit of its prey.
 Its flight is direct and it launches itself with powerful wing-beats.
 They live alone or in pairs during the nesting season.
 During courtship it fans out its wings and tail.